 Don't forget to visit the website of Dr. Goop for Plastigoop news, molds sales & more!

-What's your Thingmaker worth?
+What's your Thingmaker worth in 2021?
 Here are some recently sold items.

 |1968 Mattel Thingmaker Zoofie Goofies Complete Set 7||09/2021||$69.99|

 |3 Packs Of Magic Maker Plastic Goop Creepy Crawlers Nos||09/2021||$48.00|

 |Mattel Thingmaker Creepy Crawlers Plastigoop Goop 4||09/2021||$119.99|

 |Creepy Crawlers Scary Spiders Molds Pk 5 Bottles Goop 4||09/2021||$22.78|